Home - Golden Visa - Portugal golden visa program for south african citizens

 If you are looking for a more relaxed lifestyle, then the Algarve may be for you.
 You’ll find beautiful beaches and perhaps the best sunsets you’ve ever seen, an ideal destination if you’re looking for a comfortable place to retire.
 The island of Madeira also offers fabulous landscapes.
 The cost of living in Madeira is noticeably lower than in a city like Lisbon.
 This allows many South Africans to move and enjoy a life of comparative luxury on a beautiful island with all the protections of Europe.

-Portugal allows dual citizenship, and a person accepted for residency can apply for Portuguese naturalization after 5 years of residence.
+Portugal allows dual citizenship, and a person accepted for residency can apply for Portuguese citizenship after 5 years of residence.
 A significant positive for many South Africans is that a Portuguese passport gives visa-free access to 185 countries around the world, including the freedom of movement within virtually the whole European Union without border controls.

-Contact Us
+Contact us